behrad-kzm/BEKSpeechToText/README.md

 # BEKSpeechToText
-A Swift Library to Convert Speech to Text Using Google API
+A Swift Library to Convert Speech to Text Using Google's Cloud Machine Learning APIs.

 Using the configuration you can change the language from the default (Persian) to all google's supported languages.